-There remains great scope for practical research on The Ladder.
-There is nothing static about it, and It’s not just a well-crafted set of shelves on which to tidy and display garnered insights and psychological trophies.
-It symbolises ‘the Telos’ of psychological or spiritual development’; love.
-A Liebestod of paradox.
+There is scope for practical research on The Ladder.
+There is nothing static about it, and it should not be treated as a well-crafted set of shelves on which to tidy and display one’s insights and psychological trophies.
+It symbolises ‘the Telos’ of psychological or spiritual development’; a Liebestod of paradox.

 As the Sepher Yetzirah says of the Sephiroth ‘Their end is in their beginning and their beginning is in their end, as the flame is bound to the coal – close your mouth lest it speak and your heart lest it think.’

-(To be continued at – https://johnnpearceartist.com/cabalistic-conclusions/ – a page under construction, continuing to explore different systems of attributions to Tree of Life and Ladder diagrams and assess their significance.)
+(To be continued – https://johnnpearceartist.com/cabalistic-conclusions/ ‘Cabalistic Conclusions’ is still under construction, but continues exploring systems of attributions to Tree of Life and Ladder diagrams and assessing their significance.)

 Some relevant background readings from Academia:

 The Visconti-Sforza Tarot: A Sacred Open Secret By Gary Lee – excellent:

 Giovanni Pico Della Mirandola and Christian Cabala Rabbi Juan M Bejarano Gutierrez – brief and highly articulate.